kali-physi-hacker/job_scrapper/docs/setup.md

    npm install
    npm run dev

+Config

+- Optionally set `VITE_API_URL` in `frontend/.env` (defaults to http://localhost:8000).
+- The UI uses Tailwind with shadcn‑style components.
+Run `npm install` to fetch Tailwind and related deps.

+Apply connectors

+- By default, application submissions run in dry-run mode and only log payloads.
+- To enable real submissions (use with caution, respect ToS), set `APPLY_REAL=True` in `backend/.env` and restart worker/server.

+Seed 100+ sources

+- CLI: `python backend/manage.py seed_sources --file data/sources.csv` (ships with 120 placeholder sources; replace with real URLs).
+- UI: On `/sources`, paste career board URLs (one per line) into Bulk Add and submit.
+The platform is auto-detected.

 Next Steps

 - Add your first JobSource via Django admin at /admin or build a small seeding command.
 - Implement adapters in backend/apps/jobs/adapters for Greenhouse/Lever.
 - Point frontend API base URL to Django server and build basic views.